wemersonjanuario/laravelpdf/README.md

 ## Documentation

-You can see all the available methods in the full [documentation](https://github.com/cangelis/l4pdf/blob/master/DOCUMENTATION.md) file
+You can see all the available methods in the full [documentation](https://github.com/wemersonjanuario/laravelpdf/blob/master/DOCUMENTATION.md) file

 ## Contribution

 Feel free to contribute!

+## Thanks
+Thanks Can Geliş who made Laravel 4 support [cangelis/l4pdf](https://github.com/cangelis/l4pdf)